 Research and development

-With robust and rigorous R&D, Trina Solar has been hard at work and our rapid rate of innovation has led to 813 approved patents.
+With robust and rigorous R&D, Trina Solar has been hard at work and our rapid rate of innovation has led to over 2000 patent applications which include 50+% invention patents.

 Trina continues to advance efficiency boundaries, with both p-type monocrystalline and p-type multicrystalline cell conversion efficiencies reaching a respective 22.61(2016) percent and 21.25 (2015)percent respectively in the laboratory.
 Through technological innovation, we plan to continue breaking records and driving even higher efficiencies.

 Our state-of-the-art research and development facility, the State Key Laboratory of PV Science and Technology acts as a hub for fostering innovation through partnerships with leading universities and research institutions.
 Together we explore promising PV materials, cell and module technologies, and improve system level performance.

 Solar Energy Research Institute of Singapore

 Together, we collaborated on the development of a back contact solar cell.
 We are targeting 21.5 percent production cell efficiency, and up to 23.5 percent laboratory test cell efficiency within 3 years.